The History of Great Falls College

 • Health Information Technology courses were developed to be offered over METNET interactive video.

-• Mary Moe was appointed Dean/CEO.
+• Will Weaver was appointed dean.

 1986